Admission Policy

 Procedures

-1. All applicants participate in a comprehensive admissions procedure to determine their likelihood of being successful in the program of choice.
+All applicants participate in a comprehensive admissions procedure to determine their likelihood of being successful in the program of their choice.

-2. Inquiries are referred to the International Student Advisor who communicates (by email/ face-toface, social media, Skype or telephone) to confirm the suitability of the program and discuss career and employment opportunities and challenges.
-A thorough assessment is done through this process and students are provided a copy of the Student Manual, which includes all policies as required by PTIB.
+Inquiries are referred to the International Student Advisor, who communicates (by email, face-to-face, social media, online messages, video calls, or telephone) to confirm the suitability of the program and discuss career and employment opportunities and challenges.
+A thorough assessment is done through this process, and students are provided a copy of the Student Manual, which includes all policies as required by PTIB.

-4. Optional step: An interview with the instructor and/or trial lesson in the program of choice may be conducted.
-The Admission Coordinator obtains student credentials (e.g. transcript, proof of age, etc.) and confirms that the student meets all program admission criteria and places the evidence in the student profile.
+Optional step: An interview with the instructor and/or trial lesson in the program of choice may be conducted.
+The Admission Coordinator obtains student credentials (e.g., transcript, proof of age, etc.), confirms that the student meets all program admission criteria, and places the evidence in the student profile.

-6. The Admission Coordinator prepares the Student Enrolment Contract.
+The Admission Coordinator prepares the Student Enrollment Contract.

-7. The Admission Coordinator and the student review the contract and the policies that will affect the student during his/her completion of the program of study.
+The Admission Coordinator and the student review the contract and the policies that will affect the student during their completion of the program of study.

-8. If necessary, the prospective student meets with International Student Advisor to discuss and agree upon financial arrangements for payment of tuition and other fees.
+If necessary, the prospective student meets with the International Student Advisor to discuss and agree upon financial arrangements for the payment of tuition and other fees.

-9. If, after understanding their rights and responsibilities, the prospective student wishes to sign the contract, the Admission Coordinator arranges for the prospective student to meet with the Principal/SEA or his/her representative to sign the contract.
-A copy of the signed contract is provided to the student and the original is placed in the student profile.
+If, after understanding their rights and responsibilities, the prospective student wishes to sign the contract, the Admission Coordinator arranges for the prospective student to meet with the Principal/ SEA or their representative to sign the contract.
+A copy of the signed contract is provided to the student, and the original is placed in the student’s profile.